GluuFederation/docs-casa-prod/docs/source/administration/2fa-basics.md

 You can flag more than one method as requisite.
 In this case users will be encouraged to enroll one credential associated to any of the flagged methods.

-If you are using an authentication method you added your own, just ensure the corresponding plugin implements the `mayBe2faActivationRequisite` method.
+If you are using an authentication method you added your own, ensure the corresponding plugin implements the `mayBe2faActivationRequisite` method.

-If a user attempts to delete their only available credential matching the requisite method, a prompt will appear warning that doing so will disable 2FA, that is, resorting to password authentication.
+If a user attempts to delete their only available credential matching the requisite method, a prompt will appear warning that doing so will disable 2FA, that is, resetting to password authentication.